keptn-sandbox/keptn-jenkins-library/README.md

 keptn.keptnAddResources('keptn/slo.yaml','slo.yaml')
 keptn.keptnAddResources('keptn/load.jmx','jmeter/load.jmx')

+// Configure monitoring for your keptn project (using dynatrace or prometheus) keptn.keptnConfigureMonitoring monitoring:"dynatrace"
+// keptn.keptnConfigureMonitoring monitoring:"prometheus"

 // Custom Labels
 // all keptn.send** functions have an optional parameter called labels.
 It is a way to pass custom labels to the sent event def labels=[:]